 - Letting the casserole rest for 5-10 minutes after it comes out of the oven will help with slicing and serving if you want to serve it up in squares.

 - Ideal for assembling ahead of time, refrigerating and baking the next day.
-Add an extra 10 minutes to the baking time.
+See the post for specific instructions.

 Rate & Comment